Stressful noise from neighbors

-Does phonic insulation help?
+Does sound insulation help?

-Even worse, phonic insulation would block all higher sound frequencies, so the very low frequencies, even if at a low volume, would remain the only thing that your ear focuses on, so they would be more stressing.
+Even worse, sound insulation would block all higher sound frequencies, so the very low frequencies, even if at a low volume, would remain the only thing that your ear focuses on, so they would be more stressing.

 Where to move?